 The USS Enterprise has the distinction of being both the first nuclear-powered aircraft carrier and the longest aircraft carrier in the world.
 Launched in 1960 and Commissioned in 1961, it is the oldest vessel still in use in the U.S. Navy Fleet.
-Known as "Big E," she is due to be decommissioned in 2013 after having served for over 50 years.
+Known as "Big E", she is due to be decommissioned in 2013 after having served for over 50 years.

-Carl Edwards' marketed his rendition of the USS Enterprise for FS2004 through Alphasim (now Virtavia) beginning in 2005.
+Carl Edwards' marketed his rendition of the USS Enterprise for Flight Simulator FS2004 through Alphasim beginning in 2005.
 It was available for only a couple of years but thanks to Carl's generous offer of the source files to Team SDB Scenery it is now available again.
-We have combined the updates by Robert Baum not used by Alphasim to make it even better for FS2004 users (available as a separate package).